The Basic Life Saving (BLS) certification is required by employers for many healthcare and medical-oriented professions.

-View Initial BLS for Healthcare Provider Classes taking place in and around the Richmond, VA and Raleigh, NC areas.
+View Initial BLS Provider Classes taking place in Raleigh, NC.

 How Do I Renew My BLS Certification?

-If you are ready to renew your BLS certification, and you’re within the expiration date and/or the 30-day grace period, you’ll enroll for a BLS for Healthcare Providers Renewal course.
+If you are ready to renew your BLS certification, and you have a current unexpired AHA BLS Providers certification card you’ll enroll for a BLS for Providers Renewal course.

 These courses are typically much shorter than the course designed for first-timers.
 While the content may vary slightly depending on the instructor, experienced BLS attendees are able to move through the materials review and hands-on practice opportunities, more quickly.

 In most cases, a renewal course takes about four to five hours, whereas the first-time BLS certification course lasts an average of seven to eight hours.